-Lazaros was born around 1871 in Akhisar, Asia Minor (his own handwritten CV gives his birthplace; the 1939 death-certificate informant — Eftyhia — gave his age as 68).
-He practiced medicine across the Smyrna region — Pergamos, Dikeli, Kinik, Kirkağaç, Akhisar, Soma — for some thirty years before the 1922 catastrophe ended Anatolian Greek life.
-He emigrated to the United States on the SS Themistocles, arriving March 18, 1924, with Eftyhia and four of his sons.
+He then practiced medicine across the Smyrna region — Pergamos, Dikeli, Kinik, Kirkağaç, Akhisar, Soma — for some thirty years.
+By 1915 he was already publishing in Athens as an exiled Asia-Minor-Greek, seven years before the catastrophe that would make the word official.
+In 1922 the catastrophe came anyway.
+He left Anatolia for Mytilene with Eftyhia, four surviving sons, and at least one baby daughter who would not survive the camps; an estate later assessed at ~3,330 Turkish gold pounds — roughly $2.5 million in today’s gold-equivalent wealth — stayed behind.
+After two years of refugee paperwork on Lesbos, the family sailed on the SS Themistocles, arriving New York on March 18, 1924.
 He naturalized in NYC on July 9, 1931 (Certificate #3421529).
 Under US nationality law of the era, his minor children — including Constantine — became US citizens automatically through his naturalization.
-That single fact would later become the legal hinge of his descendants’ US record.
+That single fact would later become the legal hinge of his descendants’ American record.

 He died in Manhattan at age 68 on June 28, 1939 at 214 Audubon Avenue, Washington Heights.
 His wife Eftyhia outlived him.
 Six children survived him (Takis, John Lazare, Mary, Constantine, Achilles, Rhea), and possibly an older John born 1899 whose link to this family is still uncertain.